Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Scene from Instances

-For clarity, the depth prediction obtained from a pre-trained depth estimator using input images is not illustrated in the diagram.
-The depth estimation is utilized to infer the implicit surface in the voxel proposal layer and calculate the scene reference points.
-Specifically, we adopt the pre-trained Mobilestereonet~\cite{MobileStereoNet} as the depth estimator, similar to VoxFormer~\cite{VoxFormer}, but we refrain from fine-tuning it on the training set.
+\paragraph{Depth Estimator.} The depth prediction, acquired from a pre-trained depth estimator, is not explicitly illustrated in the diagram for clarity.
+It is employed to infer the implicit surface within the Voxel Proposal Layer and compute instance reference points in the scene volume.
+Specifically, we adopt the pre-trained Mobilestereonet~\cite{MobileStereoNet} as the depth estimator, aligning with VoxFormer~\cite{VoxFormer}.